LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfcfilterchunkvalueimpl-class.md

 ### <a name="parameters"></a>Paramètres
  *pValue*
- Spécifie la valeur de la source d’origine.
+ Spécifie la valeur source à copier à partir de.

 ### <a name="remarks"></a>Notes